-A. Describe any ITA limitations established by the board

-- The maximum CareerSource Polk approved cost for an ITA (CAP) is \$7,500. - All ITAs will be categorized using a fair market value based on potential earnings upon entering employment.
+- A. Describe any ITA limitations established by the board. - The maximum CareerSource Polk approved cost for an ITA (CAP) is \$7,500. - All ITAs will be categorized using a fair market value based on potential earnings upon entering employment.
 Training programs with the potential of higher earnings will have a larger amount of allowable investment than those earning less.
 The thresholds for allowable investment will be as follows:

 Tiers Average Entry Wage Maximum Investment

 Entry Tier \$8.78 or less \$5,000

 Bridge Tier \$8.79 - \$14.49 \$6,000

-High Wage Tier \$14.50 and up \$7,500 riigii wago rioi ψ11.00 and ap Ψ1,000
+High Wage Tier \$14.50 and up \$7,500

-B. Describe any exceptions to the use of ITA
+B. Describe any exceptions to the use of ITA.